alankalb/saleschannel-frontend/README.md

-# multipass-demo
+# Sales Channel Frontend
-demonstration of multipass API with multipassify
+Demonstration of a front end application interacting with a Shopify Sales Channel